 Related Reads: 15 Must Visit Tokyo Attractions & Travel Guide

 |5||Sightseeing & Souvenir||390||130|

-From here onwards, you can fine tune your Tokyo travel plan, for a start buy during promotions to reduce your air ticket & accommodation price to make it cheaper.
-If you want receive updates on latest Airasia flight promotions & hotel discounts, Facebook Message us your whatsapp contact.
+From here onward, you can fine-tune your Tokyo travel plan, for a start to buy during promotions to reduce your air ticket & accommodation price to make it cheaper.
+If you want to receive updates on latest Airasia flight promotions & hotel discounts, Facebook Message us your Whatsapp contact.

 If this article is useful to you, SHARE this article to your friends & start planning a Tokyo trip together now!